Seeds for Snapper Logo

 As well as providing an important habitat for fish, seagrasses also help to stabilise soil and sediment on the ocean floor, helping to protect Australia’s shorelines from erosion and storms.

-They also store carbon and nutrients, which helps to improve water quality and clarity – a hectare of seagrass stores 35 times more carbon than a hectare of rainforest.
+Seagrasses also store carbon and nutrients, which helps to improve water quality and clarity – a hectare of seagrass stores 35 times more carbon than a hectare of rainforest.

 Seagrass meadows are naturally slow spreaders and struggle in sandy habitats.

 That’s why OzFish is giving the environment a helping hand to ensure seagrass seeds get to the right places and have the best chance of taking root and growing.
-This help will speed up the restoration of seagrass meadows and ensure its where they’re needed.

-Each year in in late November to early January, Posidonia seagrass produces a fruiting body that floats to the sea surface.
-Although thousands of these fruits are produced each season, many are washed onto the shore by wind and currents.
+Each year, in late November to early January, Posidonia seagrass produces a fruiting body that floats to the sea surface.

-To address this challenge, OzFish mobilises beachcombers and boaters to collect the fruit they find – either washed ashore or floating on the ocean’s surface.
 Beachcombers collect the fruits and place them in a bucket with some water, while boaters bring the floating fruit in by dipnet – being careful not to catch other marine life by accident.

-The fruits are then processed on shore in tanks, and the resulting seeds sewn into environmentally friendly biodegradable sandbags.
+The fruits are then processed on shore in tanks, and the resulting seeds are sewn into environmentally friendly biodegradable sandbags.
 These are then placed back in the ocean, at the correct depth, at identified locations.

 Keeping your eyes open

-Quite often, they’ll just appear without any prior indication and that’s why the local community volunteer network is key to the success of seagrass restoration in South Australia.
+Quite often, they’ll just appear without any prior indication, and that’s why the local community volunteer network is key to the success of seagrass restoration in South Australia.

 When you register to be part of this year’s initiative, you’ll find out about how OzFish will spread the word to you and others when seagrass fruits are spotted in the local area.